 The gentle pulsating rhythms (binaural beat) of our brain synchronization tapes act in a similar fashion, yet because the frequencies are computer generated, they are precise, consistent and can be targeted to induce highly specific and desired brain states.
 Much like tuning a radio to get a particular station, our brain synchronization tapes can induce a variety of brain states.
-Effecting Alertness, Concentration, Focus & Cognition Relaxation, Visualization, & Creativity Intuition, Memory, Meditation Vivid Visual Imagery Deep Sleep, Detached Awareness
+Effect of drumming is Effecting Alertness, Concentration, Focus & Cognition Relaxation, Visualization, & Creativity Intuition, Memory, Meditation Vivid Visual Imagery Deep Sleep, Detached Awareness

 There are frequencies/rhythms which when dominant in the brain correlate with a specific state of mind.
 There are generally 4 groupings of brain waves: